United CEO Oscar Munoz apologizes for 'truly horrific' passenger incident

 "I want you to know that we take full responsibility and we will work to make it right," Munoz said in a statement on Tuesday.
 "I promise you we will do better."

-It was his third attempt to quell growing outrage after a passenger was removed, bloodied and screaming, from a flight that was to take off from Chicago for Louisville, Kentucky.
+It was his third attempt to quell growing outrage after a passenger was removed, bloodied and screaming, from a flight that was to take off from Chicago for Louisville, Kentucky, on Sunday night.
 United (UAL) wanted to give seats to commuting crew members.

 Related: United Airlines shows how to make a PR crisis a total disaster